Hong Kong Kim Gary Restaurant – Toast of Hong Kong

 Do you like toast?
 I happen to love it!
-Toast ranks right next to waffles and pancakes as one of my favorite snacks.
+Toast ranks right next to waffles and pancakes as one of my favourite snacks.
 With the commonest ingredients and a toaster (or charcoal), you can easily whip up some toast and it doesn’t even take much time.
 More importantly, it is fuss-free!
 With toast, it gives me a good excuse not to learn cooking.

 By the way, I love the way toast is pronounced in mandarin — 多士.
 It sounds really cute!